Evan-Kim2028/subgraph-query-portal/README.rst

 =====================

 This library is a collection of public goods Subgraph queriess to obtain cross-chain data for researchers and tool builders.
-Incorporate subgraph data seamlessly into existing web3 on-chain data analytics workflows in Python.
+Seamlessly integrate subgraph data into existing web3 on-chain data analytics workflows in Python.